Frequently Asked Questions

 What’s a party wall?

-A party wall is a wall common to two adjoining buildings or rooms – so the wall that divides you from your neighbour if you are a Terrance, end of terraced or semi-detached property.
+A party wall is a wall common to two adjoining contructions or rooms – so the wall that divides you from your neighbour if you are a Terrance, end of terraced or semi-detached property.

 I’ve heard about Fire Regulations.
 What are they all about?